 Stool tests — Colorectal cancers often release microscopic amounts of blood and abnormal DNA into the stool.
-Stool tests can detect blood or abnormal DNA makers.
+Stool tests can detect blood or abnormal DNA markers.

-- With guaiac testing, you collect two samples of stool from three consecutive bowel movements, which you apply to home collection cards.
+●With guaiac testing, you collect two samples of stool from three consecutive bowel movements, which you apply to home collection cards.
 You mail the cards back to the healthcare provider.
 You should avoid drugs that irritate the stomach, such as aspirin and NSAIDS, before collecting the stool.

 Guaiac testing, when performed once per year, reduces the risk of dying from colorectal cancer by as much as one-third .
 However, because polyps seldom bleed, guaiac testing is less likely to detect polyps than other screening tests.
 In addition, only 2 to 5 percent of people with a positive stool test actually have colorectal cancer.
 If the stool test is positive, your entire colon should be examined with colonoscopy.